NeatoTaquito/PythonForEverybody/README.md

 **</br>Complete This Course and understand my FIRST coding language**
 ## Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
 </br>*Complete Course 1 Programming for Everybody (Getting Started with Python)
-</br>Complete Course 2 Python Data Structures*
+</br>Complete Course 2 Python Data Structures: *SWEBOK text (from chapter 13.6) informed us on the multiple types of text we will learn about through algortihms and their different methods of execution.
+Even in class on 10-1-19, we went over in creative ways the type of algorithms a machine language can intake, how they naturally intake and execute a level of code (example: writing a psuedo-code to CORRECTLY make a PB&J sandwich), and how that input needs to be specific in order for a computer to execute that task in that expected way.*
 ## Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)
 </br>*My own application for data retrieval and processing.*
 </br>*Weekly work log with screenshots and summaries to demonstrate activity.*
+Screenshots and work through IDLE or PyCharm are being uploaded periodically.
 ## Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
-</br>*I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.*
+</br>*I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
+Note: this course has been audited and worked on weekly outside of class to complete the course work that is being worked on in tandem with my actual COP 1500 class.*
 ## Assumptions (things that are accepted as true or as certain to happen, without proof)
-</br>*The courses will be available for the duration of the semester.
+</br>*The courses will be available for the duration of the semester (specifically until the end of November)
-</br>I have all required software.
+</br>I have all required software.(IDLE, PyCharm, etc.)
 </br>I can skip the Installing and Using Python units.*
 ## Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations)
 </br>*Professor - for grade